programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ## Endnotes

+[^1]: Related work on analyzing YouTube data developed out collaborations among graduate students at Temple University Libraries' Loretta C. Duckworth Scholars Studio, which produced a series of relevant blog posts introducing a range of methods for retrieving and analyzing YouTube data.
+For more info, see: 1) the authors' introductory blogpost on Temple University Libraries Scholars Studio blog, [How to Scrape and Analyze YouTube Data: Prototyping a Digital Project on Immigration Discourse](https://sites.temple.edu/tudsc/2018/12/12/how-to-scrape-and-analyze-youtube-data-prototyping-a-digital-project-on-immigration-discourse/); 2) Nicole Lemire-Garlic's blogpost [To Code or Not to Code: Project Design for Webscraping YouTube](https://sites.temple.edu/tudsc/2019/10/30/to-code-or-not-to-code-project-design-for-webscraping-youtube/); 3) Lemire-Garlic's [Computational Text Analysis of YouTube Video Transcripts](https://sites.temple.edu/tudsc/2019/04/03/computational-text-analysis-of-youtube-video-transcripts/); and 4) Ania Korsunska's [Network Analysis on Youtube: Visualizing Trends in Discourse and Recommendation Algorithms](https://sites.temple.edu/tudsc/2019/03/26/network-analysis-on-youtube).

-[^1]: It is not possible to fully cover the benefits and limitations of Wordfish in this lesson.
+[^2]: It is not possible to fully cover the benefits and limitations of Wordfish in this lesson.
 For more detail, see [Nanni, et al. (2019)](https://arxiv.org/pdf/1904.06217), as well as Luling Huang's excellent blogpost on the Temple Libraries' Scholars Studio blog, [Use Wordfish for Ideological Scaling: Unsupervised Learning of Textual Data](https://sites.temple.edu/tudsc/2017/11/09/use-wordfish-for-ideological-scaling/).

-[^2]: In lieu of installing R and RStudio on your computer, you may use the cloud version of RStudio: [Posit Cloud](https://posit.cloud/), a web-based version.
+[^3]: In lieu of installing R and RStudio on your computer, you may use the cloud version of RStudio: [Posit Cloud](https://posit.cloud/), a web-based version.
 This lesson will run on Posit Cloud.
 However, depending on how often you use the cloud version, you may require a paid [subscription](https://posit.cloud/plans).

-[^3]: Related work on analyzing YouTube data developed out collaborations among graduate students at Temple University Libraries' Loretta C. Duckworth Scholars Studio, which produced a series of relevant blog posts introducing a range of methods for retrieving and analyzing YouTube data.
-For more info, see: 1) the authors' introductory blogpost on Temple University Libraries Scholars Studio blog, [How to Scrape and Analyze YouTube Data: Prototyping a Digital Project on Immigration Discourse](https://sites.temple.edu/tudsc/2018/12/12/how-to-scrape-and-analyze-youtube-data-prototyping-a-digital-project-on-immigration-discourse/); 2) Nicole Lemire-Garlic's blogpost [To Code or Not to Code: Project Design for Webscraping YouTube](https://sites.temple.edu/tudsc/2019/10/30/to-code-or-not-to-code-project-design-for-webscraping-youtube/); 3) Lemire-Garlic's [Computational Text Analysis of YouTube Video Transcripts](https://sites.temple.edu/tudsc/2019/04/03/computational-text-analysis-of-youtube-video-transcripts/); and 4) Ania Korsunska's [Network Analysis on Youtube: Visualizing Trends in Discourse and Recommendation Algorithms](https://sites.temple.edu/tudsc/2019/03/26/network-analysis-on-youtube).

 [^4]: For introductory information about installing R packages, see [Datacamp's guide to R-packages](https://www.datacamp.com/community/tutorials/r-packages-guide).

+[^5]: Slapin, Jonathan and Sven-Oliver Proksch.
+2008.
+“A Scaling Model for Estimating Time-Series Party Positions from Texts.”
+American Journal of Political Science 52(3): 705-772. https://doi.org/10.1111/j.1540-5907.2008.00338.x